Last updated: 9 June 2026

 How to try Sprive

-If you want to give it a go, you can sign up using referral code LM125CR6 to get the current sign-up reward (typically a small mortgage credit, sometimes around £5, or free access to extra features, depending on the promotion running at the time).
+If you want to give it a go, you can sign up using referral code LM125CR6 to get the current sign-up reward.
 Full details and claim steps are on our Sprive referral code page.

 Get the Sprive sign-up bonus